qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Run sample app.md

 ![Searching for beverages under the discount tab](./images/02-03-Test-Multi-02.png)

 Enter "high", "low", "0-10000", or "100000-" in the Revenue tab.
 It works, but it's not very user friendly.
-We're counting on Copilot to look at the manifest and figure out how to use it:
+Copilot is smarter and, in Exercise 2, we have seen how it can look at the manifest and figure out how to use it:

 ~~~json
 {